Embarking on a journey towards reversing fatty liver can often feel daunting. However, with the right nutritional guidance, it’s a feasible goal.

 How equipped you are to fast depends on how you were eating in the meals and days before your next meal.
 In other words, you might not have enough energy stored to make it 24, 20, 18, 16, or even 14 hours.
 Your body is constantly changing!

 Hence, too much fasting with a static window (i.e., a fixed fasting widow) can affect blood sugar and prompt binge eating when someone goes to refeed.
 This might cause you to consume more calories than if you had just eaten regularly!
-Being that hungry also tends to lower your inhibitions regarding the food you choose.
+Being that hungry also tends to lower your inhibitions regarding your chosen food.

 In four weeks, we walk our Optimisers through using their blood sugar as a fuel gauge to give them insight on what they should eat and when they should eat again.
 Over time, this will slowly allow someone’s body to use up the extra fuel they’ve stored on board, lowering body weight, insulin, blood sugar, triglycerides, and the amount of fat around your liver (if done correctly!).